adamyodinsky/networking-tables/README.md

 make setup-go
 ```

 ## Usage

 You will be prompted to enter the names of the people (separated by spaces), the capacity of each table (as a series of numbers separated by spaces), and the number of combinations to compute.

+*Note* The go version runs much faster than the python version.

 ### Example